guptaanu412/example-course-specs/template.md

 **Course Description**

-One-paragraph deccription of the course.
+One-paragraph description of the course.

 **Learning Objectives**